zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 Use the exposed microflows and Java Actions to map the required information for GenAI operations from your custom app implementation to the GenAI model and vice versa.
 Two sets of operations are provided: one for text and files, plus a second one for embeddings and knowledge bases.

-#### Text and Files: Chat Completions {#chat-completions}
+#### Text and Files: Operations {#text-files-operations}

-Chat completions operations can be used by passing a [DeployedModel](#deployed-model) object of the desired connector.
+Chat completions and image generation operations can be used by passing a [DeployedModel](#deployed-model) object of the desired connector.
 The action calls the internally assigned microflow of the connector and returns the response.
 Operations from different connectors can be exchanged very easily without much additional development effort.

 We recommend that you adapt to the same interface when developing custom chat completions or image generations operations, such as integration with different AI providers.
 The generic interfaces are described below.
 For more detailed information, refer to the documentation of the connector that you want to use, since it may expect specializations of the generic GenAI common entities as an input.

-##### Chat Completions (without history)
+##### Chat Completions (without history) {#chat-completions-without-history}

 The `Chat Completions (without history)` operation supports scenarios where there is no need to send a list of (historic) messages comprising the conversation so far as part of the request.